 If you already hold a higher education qualification from your home country, and are applying to a Master’s or Doctoral level programme in Finland, then your eligibility is decided based on

 Note that Master’s level programmes at polytechnics (UAS) additionally require that applicants hold a Bachelor’s degree followed by three (3) years of relevant work experience.
-The UAS Master's programmes are primarily targeted fro those already in the working life.
-The Master's programmes offered by the universities, as opposed to the polytechnic/UAS Master's, do not usually have any work experience requirements, unless otherwise specified in the entry criteria of the university Master's programme in question.
+The UAS Master's programmes are primarily targeted for those already in the working life.
+The Master's programmes offered by the universities, as opposed to the polytechnic/UAS Master's, they do not usually have any work experience requirements, unless otherwise specified in the entry criteria of the university Master's programme in question.

 Education and Living Costs:

-In Finland, education is funded by the government and students both EU/non EU and international are exempted from fee payment.
+In Finland, education is funded by the government and students both EU/Non-EU and international are exempted from fee payment.
 Universities in Finland have no tuition fees!
 Education is subsidized by the state through the ministry of education, and students are exempted from fee payment.
 This also applies to the international degree students and visiting students as well.

 The average monthly living expenses for a student may vary a bit, depending on your study